Internet challenges can be fascinating to teens, who can be both impulsive and drawn to behavior that gets attention – especially in social media.

 As a parent, you can help your teen build intellectual muscle.
 Here’s how:

-To start a conversation, ask your teens about the biggest challenges they’ve heard about in their circle of friends.
+To start a conversation, ask your kids about the biggest challenges they’ve heard about in their circle of friends.
 Encourage them to see if they can surprise you.
 Ask them (calmly and without judgement) what they think about the challenge.
 This helps build the skill of judging risk by talking about what could happen to someone who takes the challenge.
 You can still exercise your parental options such as limiting contact with certain kids or making specific activities off limits.

-Be sure to “friend” your teens on social media.
+Be sure to "friend" your kids on social media.
 Staying in touch on their preferred communication platforms can help you keep in touch with what goes on in their day-to-day lives.
 Watch their stories for clues about what is going on in school and with their friends.
 Let your children know that if you pay for the device and the wireless network, they have to friend you in exchange.

 Sometimes kids are more willing to talk about their peers than themselves.
 Asking questions about school trends, friends and fads may yield more answers than direct questions about their own activities.
 No matter what, it is important to keep the lines of communication open and avoid passing judgment.
 Instead, calmly discuss the dangers in those choices.

-While teens continue to grow, learn more about life, friends, and their place in the world, remember that their brains are still rapidly developing.
+While children and teens continue to grow, learn more about life, friends, and their place in the world, remember that their brains are still rapidly developing.
 As a parent, you can help nurture that growth and help your teens develop thoughtful, rational thinking - skills that will continue to be important years to come.